Invoices will be accepted either electronically at firstname.lastname@example.org or in hard copy. Invoices will only be considered valid if they:

 National Seafood Centre

-Disputes regarding invoices will be dealt with by Accounts Payable, who can be contacted via email at firstname.lastname@example.org or by phone at 023 885 9350.
-If an invoice is disputed by the SFPA, the supplier will be notified orally as soon as practicable, with full details provided, in writing, within three days of receipt of the invoice.
+Disputes regarding invoices will be dealt with by Accounts Payable, who can be contacted via email at email@example.com or by phone at 023 885 9350.
+If an invoice is disputed by the SFPA, the supplier may be notified orally as soon as practicable, with full details provided, in writing, within 14 calendar days of receipt of the invoice.

 The SFPA aims to pay suppliers within 30 days of receipt of a valid invoice for goods or services.